 When stock prices keep rising, investors start to expect even higher returns.
 And that kind of irrational thinking often leads to a very predictable result.

-With the S&P 500 S&P 500 INDEX SPX 0.295% having set another record on Friday, many market watchers worry that stocks are overpriced and headed for a fall.
+With the S&P 500 S&P 500 INDEX SPX 0.7484% having recently crossed into record territory, many market watchers worry that stocks are overpriced and headed for a fall.
 You might think such talk would slowly tamp down investor enthusiasm.
 In fact, there’s evidence that the opposite is more often true: The higher prices go, the more market players — amateur and professional alike — expect them to rise.

 Why?
 To answer that, it helps to understand the worriers’ case.
 Much of the discussion is focused on the Shiller P/E ratio.
 Named for Nobel Prize winning economist and Irrational Exuberance author Robert Shiller, the ratio measures the price of stocks relative to the average of the past 10 years earnings.
 When the Shiller P/E is high, returns over the following decade tend to stink.
 The Shiller P/E isn’t much of a short-term market timing tool — the number can remain high for years — but the long term correlation looks pretty convincing.